maheshjadhav15/docker-assignment/README.md

 16. Add volumes with the parameters to persist the data even if the container restarts.

-17. Use docker-compose up command to run the docker-compose file and create the services.
+17. Use docker-compose up -d command to run the docker-compose file and create the services.